What is the difference between your Imperial Thickness Gauge and your Imperial Height Gauge?

 How long will it take my order to be delivered?

 We recommend USPS priority mail for most orders within the US, as it's an economical solution and delivers in 2-3 days.
 We ship internationally via first class postal service and DHL.
 USPS is often the most economical shipping method however delivery times vary widely depending on customs processing time.
 Average transit times can be from 2-4 weeks depending on destination country, and in rare occasions can take up to 7-8 weeks.
 For faster international delivery, please choose DHL shipping at checkout.
 Estimated transit times for DHL and UPS can be found in the "time and cost" calculators on their respective websites.
 We ship from Clarion, PA 16214.

 Most in stock orders ship within one business day, although occasionally this can take longer, especially during times of high volume such as holidays, during trade shows or sales.
 We ship all orders complete, so stock items placed on the same order as custom preorder or backorder items will usually ship when all items are available.

 Occasionally at our discretion we upgrade shipping methods / carriers free of charge depending on a number of factors including item size / weight and destination.
 If your item cannot be upgraded please let us know in the 'notes' section of your order during checkout.

 How do I return an item?

 If you're having problems with your Seneca Woodworking product or if your item came damaged or missing components please contact us; we're always glad to help!
-If you would like to return your item for a refund, please contact our support department by emailing email@example.com for return authorization and shipping instructions.
-Our return policy (listed in detail at the bottom of our checkout page) is generally 30 days for items in like-new or unopened condition.
+If you would like to return your item for a refund, please contact our support department by emailing firstname.lastname@example.org for return authorization and shipping instructions.
+We don't offer "advance exchanges" on Items.
+Our return policy is 30 days for items in like-new or unopened condition.
 No returns can be accepted on used cutting tools.